scipy-conference/scipy_proceedings/papers/Timothy_Callow/atoMEC.rst

    P_\textrm{e} = -\frac{\delta F}{\delta V}\bigg|_\tau.

 This can be evaluated using finite differences, by running two SCF calculations with radii :math:`R+\delta R` and :math:`R-\delta R`.
-Other methods exist for computing the pressure using the output of a single SCF calculation [CITE].
+Other methods exist for computing the pressure using the output of a single SCF calculation :cite:`AA_pressure`.
 Furthermore, response properties, i.e. those resulting from an external perturbation like a laser pulse, can also be obtained from the output of an SCF cycle.
-These properties include for example electrical conductivities [CITE] and dynamical structure factors [CITE].
+These properties include for example electrical conductivities :cite:`AA_KG` and dynamical structure factors :cite:`AA_DSF`.
 Such properties typically take as input the KS orbitals, their eigenvalues and occupation numbers, but require a larger number of orbitals than a normal SCF calculation (i.e. many orbitals with zero occupation need to be computed).